 Best use: Middle layer, 3-season, backpacking

 Layer, layer, Layer!
-At least that’s why the experts advise when heading into the great outdoors.
+At least that’s what the experts advise when heading into the great outdoors.
 This is a great farm to factory goose down layer to add below your shell, and because the goose down is ethically traced, you can feel good about it.
-The polyester is completely recycled as well, keeping with Patagonia’s continued commitment to save the planet.
+The polyester is completely recycled as well, keeping with Patagonia’s continued commitment to saving the planet.

-Specifically Patagonia Men’s Down Sweater Jacket comes with a few great additions, like the way you can neatly tuck the entire think into a small compact pocket, or the zippered hand-warmer specific pockets.
+Specifically, Patagonia Down Sweater Jacket comes with a few great additions, like the way you can neatly tuck the entire thing into a small compact pocket, or the zippered hand-warmer specific pockets.
 Because it can be used as a standalone jacket, or as a warm layer, it’s extremely versatile as needed in the backcountry; a gift for every solo hiker to enjoy.

 Yeti Tundra Cooler